Here’s what’s wrong with traditional HCl Challenges (and what to do instead)Feb 22, 2021

 Without allowing the time for the body to make these adjustments, especially for populations who may have been on proton-pump inhibitors or acid-blocking medications, you can endanger your body as it’s taken by surprise by the acid, and can’t shift fast enough to accommodate it.

 This may result in negative side effects, such as burning, or digestive distress.
-Whereas moving low and slow would allow the body to make these shifts gradually, lowering the likelihood of this symptom onset.
+Whereas moving low and slow might allow the body to make these shifts gradually, lowering the likelihood of this symptom onset.

-No complementary support
+No root cause support

 Stay at your dose forever?